jod35/fastapi-beyond-crud-docs/docs/index.md

 ## Please donate to the project
 I have made this course available for free on my [Youtube channel](https://youtube.com/@SsaliJonathan) and on this website.
-If you can support me to create more projects like this, please consider donating to my work using the following channelS.
+If you can support me to create more projects like this, please consider donating to my work using the following channels.

 - [Become a Patron](https://www.patreon.com/jod35)
 - [Become a Youtube channel member](https://www.youtube.com/@SsaliJonathan)